-Many investors are surprised to learn they are not limited to stocks, bonds and mutual funds when it comes to retirement investing.
+Many investors are surprised to learn they are not limited to stocks, bonds, and mutual funds when it comes to retirement investing.

-It is possible to use self-directed IRAs and other self-directed accounts to invest in a variety of assets, including real estate.
-Other examples of permissible investments include tax liens, promissory notes, private entities (such as an LLC), and more.
+It is possible to use self-directed IRAs and other self-directed accounts to invest in a variety of assets, including real estate, tax liens, promissory notes, private entities (such as an LLC), cryptocurrency, and more.